Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

 Booking an appointment with the application centre: After the online submission of your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident, our immigration lawyers will book your appointment with the application centre so you can enrol your biometrics.

-Preparing a detailed cover letter: Our specialist immigration solicitors will prepare a detailed cover letter in support of the entry clearance application to explain all the relevant legal requirements have been satisfied for the approval of the entry clearance application;
+Preparing a detailed cover letter: Our specialist immigration solicitors will prepare a detailed cover letter in support of the entry clearance application, explaining that all relevant legal requirements have been satisfied for its approval.

-Uploading documents online: Before the biometrics enrolment date, our immigration lawyers will upload online all the supporting documents to be considered in support of the entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident.
+Uploading documents online: Before the biometrics enrolment date, our immigration lawyers will upload all supporting documents online to support the entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident.

-Our Fixed Fees For Returning Resident Visa UK
+Our Fixed Fees for a Returning Resident Visa UK

 FAQs - Returning Resident Visa